KILLERWHOPPER/CyberSaber/README.md

 - Clone this project
 - Install PlatformIO from VSCode plugin market
 - Open the project in PlatformIO
-- Wiring components and connect ESP32 to computer
+- Wiring components and connecting ESP32 to the computer
 - Upload and Monitor
 \
 ![wiring](image/README/wiring.png)